 - Nutrition instruction will be taught as part of classroom instruction in subjects such as math, science, language arts, social sciences, and elective in order to provide students with the knowledge and skills necessary to promote and protect health. - Nutrition instruction includes enjoyable, developmentally-appropriate, culturally-relevant, participatory activities, such as contests, multicultural festivals and food tasting, promotions, farm visits, and school gardens; - A comprehensive sex education component will be taught in the Upper School to prevent risk-taking behaviors that can adversely affect student health and well-being.
-Permission for participation in this program will be secured for each student by his/her parent or guardian.
+Families may contact school administration with questions or concerns regarding sexual health education.